Understanding Learning Styles

 • No-one uses one of the styles exclusively, and there is usually significant overlap in learning styles.

-• Some people learn by seeing (Visual); some people learn by hearing (Auditory); some people learn by doing (Tactile/Kinesthetic)
+• Some people learn by seeing (visual); some people learn by hearing (auditory); some people learn by doing (tactile-kinesthetic)

 • During childhood, each person advances through various stages of each style.